phillipberndt/pqiv/README.markdown

  * Added a configure option to remove unneeded/unwanted features
  * Deprecated --keyboard-alias, --reverse-cursor-keys, --reverse-scroll in favor of --bind-key.
+ * Added --recreate-window to create a new window instead of resizing the old one, as a workaround for buggy window managers

 pqiv 2.4.1
  * Fix --end-of-files-action=quit if only one file is present